Duality

 Lipschitz Continuity

-Duality characterizes the optimal value of a constrained problem — exactly, when strong duality holds —
+Duality characterizes the optimal value of a constrained problem, and it does so exactly when strong duality holds.

-but it does not tell us how fast an algorithm can reach it.
-Convergence rates depend on regularity
+It does not tell us how fast an algorithm can reach it.
+Convergence rates depend on regularity properties

-properties of the objective function, particularly how rapidly its gradient can change.
+of the objective function, particularly how rapidly its gradient can change.
+Lipschitz continuity

 Recall that a function \(f: X \to Y\) between metric spaces is